motoko-bootcamp/dao-adventure-initiation/README.md

 ## 🎓 Overview
 1. Write your first lines of Motoko by completing the tasks in [main.mo](src/main.mo).
-2. Deploy your first application on the Internet Computer using the Motoko Playground.
+2. Deploy your first application on the Internet Computer using the [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.ic0.app/?tag=2484611184).
 3. Get automatically verified and unlock access to our **OpenChat** room upon verification.
-4. Leave your mark on the **Digital Legacy Scroll**.
+4. Leave your mark on the [Wall Of Fame](https://aki3l-syaaa-aaaaj-qa23q-cai.icp0.io/).
-5. Earn 1 ICP if you are fast enough!
+5. Earn 1 ICP if you are fast enough.

 ## 📜 The legend of Motoko Academy
 _In a parallel digital universe, the vast digital realm was divided into various land.
 One such luxurious land was the **Internet Computer**.
 The **Internet Computer** was for all a land of hope, progress and dream. <br/>Rising above the clouds of this domain, was the prestigious **Motoko Academy**.
 Here, novices transformed into digital architects and shaped the future of this land._